benjaminhuanghuang/react-hooks-train-ticket/_notes/pwa.md

 ## workbox
-Using libaray workbox
+Using libaray workbox with webpack
 ```
 workbox-webpack-plugin
 ```

+## Using pwa in project
-Activete it in index.js
+0. Active pwa in index.js
 ```
   if ("production" === process.env.NODE_ENV) {
     serviceWorker.register();